-Environment Funders (formerly CEGN) has commissioned in-depth research on evolving themes, including making our cities more sustainable and using the issue of human health to begin a dialogue about environmental concerns.
+Environment Funders Canada (formerly CEGN) has commissioned in-depth research on evolving themes, including making our cities more sustainable and using the issue of human health to begin a dialogue about environmental concerns.

 The State of Responsible Investing at Canadian Foundations: Opportunities Abound

 The objective of this report is to illustrate how philanthropic funders are currently using their endowments to support a sustainable future for Canada, what they see as challenges and opportunities going forward, and how the Canadian Environmental Grantmakers’ Network can support them.

 Advancing a Sustainable Future: A Profile of Environmental Philanthropy: 2016 Data Update

 The latest report in our series on environmental grantmaking in Canada looks at trends in environmental grantmaking in Canada, including issues receiving funding, trends in grant size and distribution, and regional differences in support for environmental issues.

 What is the role for philanthropy in advancing a low carbon future for Canada?
 In the spring of 2015, CEGN commissioned Dunsky Energy Consulting to look at this question.
 More than 40 thought leaders were interviewed and the ensuing report provides guidance for funders as to where their energies and financial support might best be deployed to support the continued development of a low carbon future.

 Concerned about the low levels of environmental philanthropy in Atlantic Canada, a number of CEGN members joined together to support research to tap the obstacles and opportunities to increasing funding in the region.
 Jamie Gamble authored the report titled “Growing Environmental Philanthropy in Atlantic Canada” which was based on a number of interviews with funders in the region.